 Healing available: Soft Tissue body work; Mahi Wheua (Bone alignment)

-Mary Bennet - Four Tides Indigenous Healers
+Mary Bennett - Four Tides Indigenous Healers

-Within her own people of Nga Rauru acknowledged as a Matakite (seer of spirit).
+Mary Bennett is within her own people of Nga Rauru acknowledged as a Matakite (seer of spirit).
 As a medium she connects in with the energy of those around her and is guided by tupuna (ancestors) to support you through your healing pathway.

 Healing Available: Mirimiri, Mahi Wairua